 One of the many great characteristics of Federally Qualified Health Centers (FQHCs) is that they will serve anyone who walks through the door, regardless of their insurance status or ability to pay.
 Included in their scope of patients are dual-eligible beneficiaries (duals), or those who qualify for both Medicare and Medicaid.
-This group is often made up of lower-income seniors or disabled patients younger than 65, and typically they are high cost and high need.¹ Additionally, 60% have at least two chronic conditions.²
+Lower-income seniors or disabled patients younger than 65 often make up this demographic, and typically are high cost and high need.¹ Additionally, 60% have at least two chronic conditions.²

 For Medicare and dual-eligible beneficiaries alike, with two or more chronic conditions, the Centers for Medicare & Medicaid Services (CMS) offers Chronic Care Management (CCM) as an evidence-based framework for enhancing care delivery.
 Chronic Care Management delivered through telehealth may also decrease trips to the hospital or emergency room, with studies already showing improved outcomes: